3 Easy Ways to Keep Your Dog Out of The Trash Can

 If you have a dog I’m sure you’re aware that they don’t always make wise decisions when it comes what they put in their mouth.
 Often times they’re led by their noses, and the garbage is a treasure trove of interesting smells.
 And unfortunately there’s a lot of stuff in their that can make them sick.

-If your dog gets into the garbage you have a few options when it comes to making your trash can pet safe; you can modify it, move it, or buy a new one.
+If your dog gets into the garbage you do have a few options — you can move it, you can modify it, or you can buy a new one.
 Here’s how to keep your dog out of the garbage.

 Keep Your Trash Can Out of Reach From Your Dog

-Not sure where to put the trash so it’s out of your dogs reach?
+Not sure where to put the garbage can so it’s out of your dogs reach?
 When you leave you can put your trash can: